Center City, Philadelphia

-Center City includes the central business district and central neighborhoods of Philadelphia.
+Center City includes the central business district and central neighborhoods of Philadelphia, Pennsylvania, United States.
 It comprises the area that made up the City of Philadelphia prior to the Act of Consolidation, 1854, which extended the city borders to be coterminous with Philadelphia County.

-Greater Center City is defined as being located between Girard Avenue and Tasker Street.
-The area has grown to the second-most densely populated downtown area in the United States after Midtown Manhattan in New York City with an estimated 202,100 residents in 2020 and a population density of 26,284 per square mile.

 Geography

 Boundaries

 Center City is bounded by South Street to the south, the Delaware River to the east, the Schuylkill River to the west, and Vine Street to the north.
 The district occupies the old boundaries of the City of Philadelphia before the city was made coterminous with Philadelphia County in 1854.
-The Center City District, which has special powers of taxation, has a complicated, irregularly shaped boundary that includes much but not all of this area, and also extends beyond it.
-The Philadelphia Police Department patrols four districts located within Center City – the 6th, 9th, 3rd and 17th districts.
+The Center City District, which has special powers of taxation, has a complicated, irregularly shaped boundary that includes much but not all of this area and also extends beyond it.
+The Philadelphia Police Department patrols four districts located within Center City – the 6th, 9th, 3rd, and 17th districts.